dthaler/iftype-reg/draft-thaler-iftype-reg.md

 # Introduction {#intro}

 The IANA IfType-MIB was originally defined in {{?RFC1573}} as a separate MIB module together with the Interfaces Group MIB (IF-MIB) module.
-The IF-MIB has been updated and is currently specified in {{!RFC2863}}, but this latest IF-MIB RFC no longer contains the IANA IfType-MIB.
+The IF-MIB module has since been updated and is currently specified in {{!RFC2863}}, but this latest IF-MIB RFC no longer contains the IANA IfType-MIB.
 Instead, the IANA IfType-MIB is now maintained as a separate module.
-Similarly, {{?RFC7224}} created an initial INANA Interface Type YANG Module, but the current version is maintained by IANA.
+Similarly, {{?RFC7224}} created an initial INANA Interface Type YANG Module, and the current version is maintained by IANA.

 The current IANA IfType registries are in {{iana-if-type}}, {{IANAifType-MIB}}, and {{ifType}}.

-Although the ifType registry was originally defined in a MIB module, the assignment and use of ifType values are not tied to MIB modules or any other management mechanism.
-Interface Type values can be used as values of data model objects (MIB objects, YANG objects, etc.), as parts of a unique identifier of a data model, if any, for a given interface type (e.g., in an OID), or simply as values exposed by local APIs or UI on a device.
+Although the ifType registry was originally defined in a MIB module, the assignment and use of interface type values are not tied to MIB modules or any other management mechanism.
+Interface type values can be used as values of data model objects (MIB objects, YANG objects, etc.), as parts of a unique identifier of a data model for a given interface type (e.g., in an OID), or simply as values exposed by local APIs or UI on a device.